TigranMelkonyan/jambitTask/README.md

     IAM (Identity and Access Management) Service: Handles authentication and authorization, ensuring secure access to the system.
 It uses OAuth2 and JWT for token-based security.

+## Architecture Overview

+    The IAM service uses a layered architectural design pattern because it primarily relies on REST-based CRUD operations, which is a common approach for security-related services.

+    The Feedback service follows a hexagonal architectural pattern, as it requires flexibility to integrate multiple external systems and extensibility to integrate several features in the future.
+    This pattern enables better separation between the core logic and external dependencies.

 ### Reference Documentation

 * [Spring Boot Documentation](https://docs.spring.io/spring-boot/index.html)